Ising model on random triangulations of the disk: phase transition: Introduction

-The second part, which comprises Section~\ref{sec:peeling perim}--\ref{sec:locallimit c diag} and Appendix~\ref{sec:bigjumplemma proof}, tackles the probabilistic analysis of the Ising-triangulations at any fixed temperature $\nu\in(1,\infty)$.
+The second part, which comprises Sections~\ref{sec:peeling perim}--\ref{sec:locallimit c diag} and Appendix~\ref{sec:bigjumplemma proof}, tackles the probabilistic analysis of the Ising-triangulations at any fixed temperature $\nu\in(1,\infty)$.
 It uses the combinatorial results of the first part as an input, and leads to the proofs of Theorems~\ref{thm:cv} and \ref{thm:scaling}.
-First, we introduce the different versions of the peeling process, which are chosen depending on the temperature $\nu$ and the limit regime.
-We also study the associated perimeter processes, whose drifts in the limit $p,q\to\infty$ define an order parameter which describes the geometry of the interface in the local limit (Section~\ref{sec:peeling perim}).
-After that, we provide a general framework for constructing some local limits, which we use to show the local convergence results for $\nu\in(1,\nu_c)$ and $\nu\in(\nu_c,\infty)$, respectively (Section~\ref{sec:locallimits}).
-Finally, we strengthen the local convergence at $\nu=\nu_c$ (\cite{CT20}) to a regime where $p,q\to\infty$ simultaneously at a comparable rate, as well as prove Theorem~\ref{thm:scaling} (Section~\ref{sec:locallimit c diag}).
-A central tool for the proofs in this last section is an adaptation of the proof of the one-jump lemma from \cite[Appendix B]{CT20} to the diagonal convergence of the perimeter processes (Appendix~\ref{sec:bigjumplemma proof}).
+First, we introduce the different versions of the peeling process adapted to the three phases (high/low/critical temperature) and the two limit regimes examined in Theorem~\ref{thm:cv}.
+Then, we study the associated perimeter processes, whose drifts in the limit $p,q\to\infty$ define the order parameter introduced in Proposition~\ref{prop:orderparam intro} (Section~\ref{sec:peeling perim}).
+After that, we provide a general framework for constructing local limits, which we then use to prove the local convergence of Theorem~\ref{thm:cv} when $\nu\neq\nu_c$ (Section~\ref{sec:locallimits}).
+Finally, we prove Theorem~\ref{thm:scaling} and complete the proof of Theorem~\ref{thm:cv} by extending the above convergence result to the regime where $\nu=\nu_c$ and $p,q\to\infty$ simultaneously (Section~\ref{sec:locallimit c diag}).
+A central tool in the proofs in this last section is an adaptation of the one-jump lemma for the perimeter process in the diagonal regime, whose proof we present separately in Appendix~\ref{sec:bigjumplemma proof} as an adaptation of \cite[Appendix B]{CT20}.

-\paragraph{Acknowledgements.} The authors would like to thank M. Albenque, J. Bouttier, S. Charbonnier, K. Izyurov, M. Khristoforov, A. Kupiainen and L. Ménard for enlightening discussions.
-Both authors have been primarily supported by the Academy of Finland via the Centre of Excellence in Analysis and Dynamics Research (project No. 271983), as well as the ERC Advanced Grant 741487 (QFPROBA).
-The second author also acknowledges support from the Icelandic Research Fund (Grant Number: 185233-051) as well as from the LABEX MILYON (ANR-10-LABX-0070) of Université de Lyon, within the program « Investissements d’Avenir » (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).